thebaldgeek/thebaldgeek.github.io/UAV-Drone.md

 --------

 My site uses the typical ADSB airframe database, drones are classed as different `types` in there.
 On top of that people (private and state backed) that build, fly and deploy UAV's don't tend to advertise it.
-The result of this is that avgees around the world have collected many ICAO hex codes over the past year that may or may not be flagged as UAV in the generic ADSB database.
+The result of this is that avgeeks around the world have collected many ICAO hex codes over the past year that may or may not be flagged as UAV in the generic ADSB database.

 Bottom line, tbg finds it of value to check for both type and ICAO.

-June 7th 2024 here is the current list updated by some kind folks on X.:
+July 7th 2024 here is the current list updated by some kind folks on X.:
 ```
 type codes = ["Q4","Q9","HRON", "Q1","Q25","FRBD", "FFLO", "VFHC", "SOL1", "SOL2","ANKA","DRON", "UAV"];